SatYu26/Mask-Detection-and-Recognition-using-Deep-Learning-Keras/README.md

 # INTRODUCTION

-To create our face mask detector, we trained a two-class model of people wearing masks and people not wearing masks.<br>
+To create our face mask detector, I trained a two-class model of people wearing masks and people not wearing masks.<br>

-We fine-tuned MobileNetV2 on our mask/no mask dataset and obtained a classifier that is ~99% accurate.<br>
+I fine-tuned MobileNetV2 on our mask/no mask dataset and obtained a classifier that is ~99% accurate.<br>

-We then took this face mask classifier and applied it to both images and real-time video streams by:<br>
+I then took this face mask classifier and applied it to both images and real-time video streams by:<br>

 <ul>
 Detecting faces in images/video<br>